Frequently Asked Questions

 - Depending on the grade level and course, students have access to one grade above and one grade below their grade placement so they can review or move ahead whenever they need to.

 - The program allows students to go at their own pace and even repeat lessons if need be.

-- The lessons use exercises that stimulate the visual, auditory and motor skills of students with multisensory activities that are animated & interactive.
+- The lessons use exercises that stimulate students’ visual, auditory, and motor skills with multisensory activities that are animated and interactive.

 Program & Membership Questions

 - For PreK to 8th grade, the monthly membership cost is $19.95 for the first student and $14.95 for each additional student.

 - For high school, the monthly membership cost is $30 per student, and includes 4 courses.
 Additional courses may be purchased for an extra $5 per month, per course.
 If you have one student at the high school level, you will receive a discounted rate of $14.95 for a student in the lower grades; there is no discounted rate for a second student who is at the high school membership level.

 - Comprehensive lesson plans, resources, and teaching tools for parents to visualize and better prepare for every step of the teaching process